 Almost everyone has heard of the Grand Canyon.
 It’s high on most people’s list of things to see before they die, and millions of visitors flock to the canyon rims each year to peer over the edge at the river far below.
 But to really experience the Grand Canyon, you need to get to the bottom of it, and there is no better way to do that than to float down the Colorado River.
-For this writer, the river trip I took through the Grand Canyon in 1993 is one of my most memorable lifetime adventures.
+For this writer, the Grand Canyon rafting trip I took in 1993 is one of my most memorable lifetime adventures.

 The rapid I recall most vividly from that trip was Crystal.
 Crystal isn’t the biggest rapid, nor is it the most difficult on the river, but it was our boatman’s nemesis.
 He’d been kicked around by it in the past so he ran it with respect even now after more than 200 trips down the river.
 We picked up on his energy and boarded the raft that morning with our bellies churning– that strange mix of fear and excitement that makes whitewater rafting so exhilarating.